shaik1002/biggitlabbomb/doc/user/project/merge_requests/auto_merge.md

 Prerequisites:

 - Ensure your project's CI/CD configuration runs a pipeline for every merge request.
-- You must have at least the Maintainer role for the project.
+- You must have at least the Maintainer role in the project.

 To enable this setting: